-As of 1 January 2019 we will start paying the compensation for medicinal products as a monthly fixed amount and additional documents for the compensation for prescription medicinal products need not be submitted.
+As of 1 January 2019 we started paying the compensation for medicinal products as a monthly fixed amount and additional documents for the compensation for prescription medicinal products need not be submitted.
 The limit for compensation for medicinal products is 8.50 euros per month (if 100% is compensated) or 102 euros per year.
 We will pay the compensation for medicinal products on the 12th day of every month.

 All recipients of compensation for damage who have applied for compensation for medicinal products in 2017 or 2018 will start receiving the monthly compensation for prescription medicinal products without any additional application.
 For example, if you submitted to us invoices for medicinal products in 2017 and you have received additional compensation for the cost of medicinal products, you will continue to be entitled to compensation for medicinal products.
 We will pay you monthly compensation for medicinal products according to the amount subject to compensation by us without you having to submit any additional documents.

-If you have not applied for compensation for medicinal products before but you wish to receive it in 2019, you are required to submit with your first application a document proving the expense (such as the invoice from the pharmacy).
+If you have not applied for compensation for medicinal products before but you wish to receive it, you are required to submit with your first application a document proving the expense (such as the invoice from the pharmacy).
 A medical expert will give their assessment as to whether or not the purchased prescription medicinal products are necessary in connection with your occupational disease or occupational accident diagnosis.
 If the medicinal products are warranted, we will start paying you a monthly fixed-amount compensation for medicinal products and you will not be required to submit any further expense receipts.